joseantmazonsb/docker-mail/README.md

 3. Enter the root folder of the project.
 4. Copy .env.dist files to .env (`cp basic.env.dist basic.env; cp advanced.env.dist advanced.env`) and fill them in a way that suit your needings.

-    *Note: default values for `advanced.env.dist` are perfectly valid and may be leaved unchanged*.
+    *Note: default values for `advanced.env.dist` are perfectly valid and may remain unchanged*.
 5. Open `setup-conf` and check that my script does not erase / (it does not, but you should always **check what you are about to execute**).
 6. Run `./setup-conf`.
 You may specify the folder which will contain all configuration files (it should be the same as the `DATA_PATH` variable's value inside `docker-compose.yaml`) using `-d` option.
 Default value is `/srv/mailserver`, so configuration files are stored like:
     ```